Luisv-Cyber/Luisv-Cyber/README.md

 I'm a cybersecurity learner focused on hands-on technical growth, system hardening, and real-world defensive practices.
 I hold Security+ and Network+ certifications and have completed technical training in networking, Linux administration, and risk management.

-I'm currently building my portfolio to pursue a role as a SOC Analyst or Junior Security Analyst.
+I’m currently expanding my infrastructure and automation skills to transition into a Systems Administrator role, focusing on reliability, security, and hybrid cloud systems.

 ---